Gimme My Discount!

 Communications and Technology

 Apple: Offers discounts on iPods, computers and other equipment for personal use, through its Store for Government.
-One reader reported Apple seemed to have discontinued the discount as of December 2011.

 AT&T: Federal employees may qualify for reduced rates.
 To find out more, visit the company's website and enter your government e-mail address.